Explanation: from ethics to logic: Four proofs that are not explanations

 Another example of a proof that does not seem to provide any explanation is the computation of the weather forecast.
 For example, if this computation forecasts a temperature of 19$^\circ$C in Tokyo tomorrow (Figure \ref{forecast}), then we can view this computation as a proof of the statement ``the temperature in Tokyo tomorrow will be 19$^\circ$C''.

-Of course, unlike the statement ``the perpendicular bisectors of the sides of the triangle meet at one point'', that is {\em a priori}, the statement ``the temperature in Tokyo tomorrow will be 19$^\circ$C'' is {\em a posteriori}, thus it cannot be proved.
-So, this computation is not a proof that the temperature in Tokyo tomorrow will be 19$^\circ$C, in the real world, but in a fictive one, defined by the axioms of the implemented numerical analysis model.
+Of course, unlike the judgement that the perpendicular bisectors of the sides of the triangle meet at one point, that is analytic, the judgement that the temperature in Tokyo tomorrow will be 19$^\circ$C is synthetic, thus the statement ``the temperature in Tokyo tomorrow will be 19$^\circ$C'' cannot be proved.
+So, this computation is a proof that the temperature in Tokyo tomorrow will be 19$^\circ$C, not in the real world, but in a fictive one, defined by the axioms of the implemented numerical analysis model.
 That this fictive world approximates the real world well enough is a falsifiable statement, that can be temporarily supported by an empirical comparison of the temperature series in the real world and in the fictive one.

 This proof is not explanatory and the reason why it is not seems to be that the numerical analysis computation leading to this forecast is very long, even when using a massively parallel computer.
-Each step of the computation seems to contain a bit of information that only make sense when all these bits are assembled together.
+Each step of the computation seems to contain a bit of explanation, that we cannot aggregate, when all these steps are put together.